pisuthd/madeinbear-evm/README.md

 - **Permissioned and Open Access**
   Markets can be fully permissionless or gated with requirements such as KYC credentials, allowing both retail and institutional participation within the same system

-- **Selective Disclosure for Compliance**
-  Users can reveal specific financial data when required for KYC, AML, auditing, or counterparties, without exposing their entire portfolio

 - **Morpho-Based Lending Engine**: Built on a fork of Morpho Blue, leveraging isolated markets and efficient capital matching while extending it with confidential balances and account abstraction

 ## Technical Architecture

 ### Core Contracts

-#### CMorpho — Confidential Morpho-Blue Lending
+#### CMorpho — Confidential Morpho Blue Lending

-Built on Morpho-Blue, CMorpho is an FHE-encrypted isolated lending market where all user positions are encrypted on-chain.
+Built on Morpho Blue isolated market architecture, CMorpho is an FHE-encrypted lending market where all user positions are encrypted on-chain using Fhenix FHE.

 **Architecture:**
 ```